Tourist Activities in Queen Elizabeth National park

 Boat cruise

 Boat cruise in Queen Elizabeth national park takes you on a boat trip on kazinga channel, kazinga channel is a 40 kilometers natural channel connecting Lake Edward to Lake George.
 Boat cruise in Queen Elizabeth national park on kazinga channel is a safari of 2-5 hours a perfect opportunity for enjoying the aquatic nature of the park, on this safari you get to view many animal on the banks of the lake such as herds of elephants, buffaloes, hippopotamus and many more.
-On the boat ride you also get to spot many bird species such as crested crane, shoe bill and many more.
-Boat cruise ion kazinga channel are offered into two time frames that is at 09:00 am in the morning and at 02:00 pm in the afternoon.
+On the boat ride you also get to spot many bird species, such as the crested crane, shoe bill and many more.
+Boat cruise ion kazinga channel are offered in two time frames: 09:00 am in the morning and 02:00 pm in the afternoon.

 Primate tracking

-Primate tracking in Queen Elizabeth national park takes place into two sections of the park that is kyambura gorge and Maramagambo forests, these sections are forested making them a prefect habitant for primates and they are only areas where you get to finds in Queen Elizabeth national park.
-Primates in these areas include chimpanzees, olive baboons, and red tailed monkey which are spotted while on a walk in the thick forests of kyambura and Maramagambo.
-Also you do primate tracking in these forests you also get to spot many bird species.
+Primate tracking in Queen Elizabeth national park takes place in two sections of the park that is kyambura gorge and Maramagambo forests, these sections are forested, making them a perfect habitat for primates and they are the only areas where you get to find them in Queen Elizabeth national park.
+Primates in these areas include chimpanzees, olive baboons, and red-tailed monkeys, which are spotted while on a walk in the thick forests of kyambura and Maramagambo.
+Also, you do primate tracking in these forests, and you also get to spot many bird species.

 Lion tracking experience

-Lion tracking experience in Queen Elizabeth national park is one of the most tourist interested in activities in the park, the experience takes place in ishasha southern sector of Queen Elizabeth national park.
-Lions tracked this experienced are easily tracked using the help of trackers/radio collars around their necks.
+Lion tracking experience in Queen Elizabeth national park is one of the activities in the park that tourists are most interested in; the experience takes place in ishasha southern sector of Queen Elizabeth national park.
+Lions tracked using this experience are easily tracked using the help of trackers/radio collars around their necks.

 Best time to visit Queen Elizabeth national park

-It is always a good time to visit Queen Elizabeth national park for a safari throughout the year, the best time to get the most thrilling experience in the park is during the dry season period.
-Dry season is received in the months of June, July, august, September, January and February.
-In these months the park experiences less rainfalls thus the trails and route are dry and easy to navigate most especially on game drives the highlight of Queen Elizabeth national park.
+It is always a good time to visit Queen Elizabeth national park for a safari throughout the year; the best time to get the most thrilling experience in the park is during the dry season period.
+The dry season occurs in the months of June, July, August, September, January, and February.
+During these months, the park experiences less rainfall, making the trails and routes dry and easy to navigate, especially during game drives, which are the highlight of Queen Elizabeth National Park.

 Accommodation in Queen Elizabeth national park

-Accommodation plays a greater role to the experience you are to get while on a safari in Queen Elizabeth national park, there is many lodge and hotels in and around Queen Elizabeth national park and these are of 3 statuses that is luxury, mid-range and budget.
-Accommodation facilities include Jacana safari lodge Kyambura gorge lodge, Volcanoes kyambura gorge lodge, Ishasha wilderness camp, Hippo safari lodge, Mweya safari lodge, Kyambura game lodge with a luxury status, Bush lodge, Enganzi game lodge, Marafiki safari lodge and many more with mid-range status and Pumba safari cottages, Kazinga channel view resort, Mweya hostel, Simba safari camp, @the river ishasha with a budget status.
+Accommodation plays a greater role in the experience you are to get while on a safari in Queen Elizabeth national park, there is many lodges and hotels in and around Queen Elizabeth national park and these are of 3 statuses: luxury, mid-range and budget.
+Accommodation facilities include Jacana safari lodge Kyambura gorge lodge, Volcanoes kyambura gorge lodge, Ishasha wilderness camp, Hippo safari lodge, Mweya safari lodge, Kyambura game lodge with a luxury status), Bush lodge, Enganzi game lodge, Marafiki safari lodge and many more with mid-range status and Pumba safari cottages, Kazinga channel view resort, Mweya hostel, Simba safari camp, @the river ishasha with a budget status.

 How to get to Queen Elizabeth national park

-Queen Elizabeth national park is a very accessible tourist national park with many high maintained routes leading to the park, this thrilling tourist destination is located in western Uganda and it is a distance of 420 kilometers from Kampala.
-Kampala is the starting point for most safari in Uganda to Queen Elizabeth national park because it is near the main gateway into Uganda that is Entebbe international airport found in Entebbe.
-By road, you use two routes from Kampala that is Kampala via mbarara route and Kampala-kasese via fort portal route, by air there is chartered domestic flights from Entebbe international airport and kajjansi airstrip to three airstrips situated near Queen Elizabeth national park that is kihihi, Mweya and kasese airstrip.
+Queen Elizabeth National Park is a highly accessible tourist destination, featuring many well-maintained routes that lead to the park.
+It is located in western Uganda, approximately 420 kilometers from Kampala.
+Kampala is the starting point for most safaris in Uganda to Queen Elizabeth national park because it is near the main gateway into Uganda, which is Entebbe international airport found in Entebbe.
+By road, there are two routes from Kampala: the Mbarara route and the Kasese route via Fort Portal.
+By air, there are chartered domestic flights from Entebbe International Airport and Kajjansi Airstrip to three airstrips located near Queen Elizabeth National Park: Kihihi, Mweya, and Kasese Airstrip.